AndreaCrotti/ep2013/tdd/unit.rst

 .. this question is much more valuable, because in the end you want to
 .. ship something that you can prove to be working.

 ..
-But programmers are lazy as you know
+But programmers are lazy, so what is the easiest thing that you can
+.. possibly test.

+..
+Pure functions are the easiest thing to test, because they can be
+.. be simply described as a table of input-output.

 Not *how do I get this working?*, but **how do I test it?**